torvalds/linux/Documentation/trace/fprobetrace.rst

 For these BTF arguments and fields, ``:string`` and ``:ustring`` change the behavior.
-If these are used for BTF argument or field, it checks whether the BTF type of the argument or the data field is ``char *`` or ``char []``, or not.
-If not, it rejects applying the string types.
+If these are used for BTF argument or field, it checks whether the BTF type of the argument or the data field is ``char *`` or ``char []``, or analt.
+If analt, it rejects applying the string types.
 Also, with the BTF support, you don't need a memory dereference operator (``+0(PTR)``) for accessing the string pointed by a ``PTR``.
 It automatically adds the memory dereference operator according to the BTF type. e.g. ::